 This is the main plaza in town, the Plaza Mayor.
 There are also banks on this plaza if you are low on cash.

-It was a total of 7.74 kilometers into day five on the Camino Teresiano until we arrived in this plaza.
-There are two bars side-by-side, the Café Central and the Café Pub Garden, shown below and the one we went into.
-It looks brand new, or newly remodeled with a big, beautiful and new, large bar counter.
+It was a total of 7.6 kilometers into day five on the Camino Teresiano until we arrived in this plaza.
+There is only one bar here now, the Bar Restaurante Garden Macotera.
+The Café Pub Garden, shown below, is now closed, post-pandemic.
+What a shame!
 We enjoyed our break and our café con leche very much!
+The Garden Macotera is just to the right of this brick building.

 Then it was up and onward, past the church and plaza and left onto the Calle Honda.
 We were amazed at how neat and clean all these towns were!
 Macotera was no exception.

-Macotera is a large town, and as I stated above, we were surprised that there is no albergue, and only one, perhaps two casa rurales.
-The first is the Casa Rural Cortijo Macoterano.
-Google maps lists another, with the same name but a different location.
-It is doubtful that this is correct.
-If you plan to stay in Macotera, contact the number in the link provided, or stop in at the city hall to see your possibilities.
+Macotera is a large town, and as I stated above, we were surprised that there is no albergue, and only one casa rural, the Casa Rural Cortijo Macoterano (+34 629 89 06 83).
+If you plan to stay in Macotera, contact this number or stop in at the city hall to see your possibilities.
 It is imperative that you call ahead in these small towns.

 370 meters from the church, along the Calle Hondo on day five, you walk by this charming hermitage, the Ermita del Cristo de las Batallas along the Camino Teresiano.

-In about 250 meters from the Ermita, you cross over the DSA-140 to stay on the Calle Honda.
-The sign at the intersection says that Tordillos is 6 km away if you were to stay on the DSA-140, however this figure is quite similar to the Camino path.
+In about 250 meters from the Ermita, you cross over a major highway, shown below, to stay on the Calle Honda.
+The sign at the intersection says that Tordillos is 6 kilometers away.

 You stay on the Calle Honda for about 850 meters when you come to the farm, shown below.
 Leave the Calle Honda and turn left onto the Camino de Fresnillo a Macotera.
 There is a sign at the intersection that points ahead toward the Parque Natural Las Cárcavas.
 Cárcavas means gullies in English.
 I didn't know that at the time, but because we are heading towards gullies, it will be downhill.